netlify/netlify-plugin-edge-handlers/README.md

 This plugin is already integrated into Netlify's build process and will not need to be included in your project for Edge Handlers to work.

-To run this plugin locally in an existing project that has edge handlers, you'll need to install the netlify build codebase locally and symlink this plugin to that repo.
+To run this plugin locally in an existing project that has Edge Handlers, you'll need to install the netlify build codebase locally and symlink this plugin to that repo.
 To do so:

 1. Clone the build repo and install dependencies